-We recently announced the launch of a collaborative pilot project with the City of Cape Town that will see School Resource Officers being introduced to a selection of schools within the Cape Town Metropole area.
+This year we launched a collaborative pilot project with the City of Cape Town that saw six School Resource Officers being introduced to six schools within the Cape Town Metropole area.
 The School Resource Officer (SRO) Pilot Project aims to build safer school environments and safer communities by having a dedicated Metro Police officer stationed at each of the participating schools to coordinate and improve existing school safety initiatives.
 By forging effective partnerships between participating schools and the communities in which they operate, the SRO Pilot Project aims to supplement existing school safety programmes.
+This pilot will be reviewed in the coming weeks to determine its success and whether we should expand it further into our schools.

-As part of efforts to ensure that our schools are safe environments within which teaching and learning can take place, we amended the Western Cape Provincial School Education Act to define and strengthen the powers of our schools to conduct search and seizure operations and random drug testing exercises.
+As part of our efforts to ensure that our schools are safe environments within which teaching and learning can take place, we amended the Western Cape Provincial School Education Act to define and strengthen the powers of our schools to conduct search and seizure operations and random drug testing exercises.
 The WCED has provided schools with extensive guidelines on how these operations and exercises should be conducted.